Olga Havlová: Last years and death

-In 1991, Nordic foundation Stiftelsen Arets Budeje awarded Olga Havel with the prestigious prize Woman of the Year 1991.
-In 1995, Olga received the Přemysl Pitter medal and became the Woman of the year 1995 in the Czech Republic.
+In 1991, Nordic foundation Stiftelsen Arets Budeje awarded Olga Havel the prestigious prize Woman of the Year 1991.
+In 1995, she received the Přemysl Pitter medal and became Woman of the Year 1995 in the Czech Republic.
 Olga Havel dedicated the last years of her life to tireless building of civil society.
 In 1995, Olga was according to the public survey the most significant woman of the Czech Republic and she became an authority even abroad.
-Thanks to her the issue of handicapped people stopped to be an "indecent topic".
+Thanks to her the issue of handicapped people stopped being an "indecent topic".

 Olga Havel died of cancer on 27 January 1996.
 Her death deeply hit the entire nation.
 People stood in a long queue to honour her, laid flowers in the chapel at the south wing of Prague Castle, and signed a condolence book.
-She is buried in the Havel family tomb at Prague's Vinohrady cemetery.
+She is buried in the Havel family tomb at Prague's Vinohrady Cemetery.

 In 1997, Olga Havel was in memoriam awarded the Order of Tomáš Garrigue Masaryk for outstanding contribution to democracy and human rights.
 Since 1996, based on approval of the President Václav Havel, secondary school in Ostrava-Poruba carries an honorary title – Olga Havel Gymnázium.
 In 2014, Business Academy, specialized school and practical school in Janské Lázně, which Olga Havel opened in 1994, was officially named after her.

 Olga Havel left neither letters nor a book of memories.
 Books by Pavel Kosatík or Marta Marková, the tribute anthology Síla věcnosti (Power of factuality) describe her life.
 In 1993, the documentary was made within the cycle GEN – Galery of the nation's elite, in 2006 – on the occasion of 10th anniversary of her death – a documentary Paní Olga (Lady Olga) from the cycle Příběhy slavných (Stories of the famous).
 In 2014, director Miroslav Janek made the documentary OLGA, which was awarded in the category Best Documentary on the 22nd film awards Český lev (Czech Lion).
 In 2010, a commemorative plaque was unveiled at the building where the Committee of Good Will is located (Prague, Senovážné náměstí 2); since 2012, a new street in Žižkov-Vackov bears the name of Olga Havel.